-National Public Lands Day falls annually on the fourth Saturday of September, to highlight and restore America’s public lands.
-This event draws together thousands of conservation-oriented individuals with the common goal of protecting and enjoying our public lands.
+National Public Lands Day (NPLD) falls annually on the fourth Saturday of September.
+It is a day to highlight and restore America’s public lands.
+This event draws together thousands of conservation-oriented individuals.
+All have the common goal of protecting and enjoying our public lands.
 This day is a perfect way for people in the Pennsylvania Highlands region to get outside and connect with their local public lands.
 Volunteers participate in a number of different activities including park tours, shoreline cleanup, trail restoration, historical tours, and citizen science.

-Last year’s National Public Lands Day brought out 156,093 volunteers across 2,117 different sites, creating $15.9 million worth of volunteer work to restore and beautify the country’s public lands.
-This immense show of support is an example of how important public lands are to the American people, and why it is crucial we continue to protect them.
+Public lands are important to the American people.
+For example, last year’s National Public Lands Day brought out 156,093 volunteers across 2,117 different sites, as well as created $15.9 million worth of volunteer work.
+Consequently, this volunteer power helped to restore and beautify the country’s public lands.
+Unquestionably, it is crucial that decisionmakers do their part to protect them, too.